FedeFixxo/Quantum/README.md

 # Quantum
-Some code written while attending the introduction to quantum information and calculation at Politecnico di Torino.
+Some code written while attending the Introduzione all'informazione e al calcolo quantistico at Politecnico di Torino.

 * A file named "token", containing the IBM access token in the first line, must be in the working folder